I got into a conversation, a while back, about some of the strange things people believe about dogs.

-The simple fact is that Frank and Rudd Weatherwax, the owners and trainers of Lassie, were training dogs with food, praise and a choke chain long before B.F.
+The simple fact is that Frank and Rudd Weatherwax, the owners and trainers of Lassie, were training dogs with food, praise and a chain slip collar long before B.F.
 Skinner saw his first pigeon or built his first "Skinner Box," complete with electrified shock floor and food bucket.

 But of course, no one wants to pay homage to the old.
 Everyone wants to be "new" and everyone wants to be "special".

 Ironically, in this way, we are all the same.

 The result is that in the world of dogs, we are neck deep in bullshit.

 Am I the only one to notice that Pet people seem to be a little more susceptible than most to such complete malarkey as aromatherapy, homeopathy, and fear-mongering about preservatives used in vaccines?

 Slap the words "holistic," "natural," or "human grade" on any kind of dog food, and pet people will buy it no matter if it has never seen a feed trial and if it is manufactured by a nameless, faceless third-party company that gets its ingredients from God Knows Where.
 Beef, chicken, corn and soy are deemed to be "bad" merely because they have stood the test of time, while pumpkin, flax seed, clover, and potatoes are deemed excellent because they are brand new and sound great!?

 And is it any different in the world of dog training?

 Of course not.

 Now, to be clear, I am not talking about any one method of dog training.
 As I have said before, almost almost all methods found in books actually work, at least for something.